Large-conductance mechanosensitive channel

-The Large Conductance Mechanosensitive Ion Channel (MscL) Family (TC# 1.A.22) consists of pore-forming membrane proteins that are responsible for translating physical forces applied to cell membranes into electrophysiological activities.
+Large conductance mechanosensitive ion channels (MscLs) (TC# 1.A.22) are a family of pore-forming membrane proteins that are responsible for translating stresses at the cell membrane into an electrophysiological response.
 MscL has a relatively large conductance, 3 nS, making it permeable to ions, water, and small proteins when opened.
 MscL acts as stretch-activated osmotic release valve in response to osmotic shock.

 History

 MscL was first discovered on the surface of giant Escherichia coli spheroplasts using patch-clamp technique.
 Subsequently, the Escherichia coli MscL (Ec-MscL) gene was cloned in 1994.
 Following the cloning of MscL, the crystal structure of Mycobacterium tuberculosis MscL (Tb-MscL), was obtained in its closed conformation.
 In addition, the crystal structure of Staphylococcus aureus MscL (Sa-MscL) and Ec-MscL have been determined using X-ray crystallography and molecular model respectively.
 However, some evidence suggests that the Sa-MscL structure is not physiological, and is due to the detergent used in crystallization.